 - Its business is conducted in accordance with the law and proper standards and public money is safeguarded and properly accounted for, and used economically, efficiently and effectively.
 The Council also has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness. - In discharging this overall responsibility, Elmbridge Borough Council is responsible for maintaining proper arrangements for the governance of its affairs, facilitating the effective exercise of its functions and which includes arrangements for the management of risk. - Elmbridge Borough Council has approved and adopted a Code of Corporate Governance, which is consistent with the principles of the CIPFA/SOLACE "Delivering Good Governance in Local Government" Framework 2016.
-A copy of the Council's Code is on our website or can be obtained from: Head of Legal Services Elmbridge Borough Council Civic Centre High Street - This statement explains how Elmbridge Borough Council has complied with the Code and also meets the requirements of the Accounts and Audit Regulations 2015, Part 2 regulation 6(1) (b) which requires all relevant authorities to prepare an annual governance statement.
+A copy of the Council's Code is on our website or can be obtained from: Head of Legal Services Elmbridge Borough Council Civic Centre High Street Esher, KT10 9SD - This statement explains how Elmbridge Borough Council has complied with the Code and also meets the requirements of the Accounts and Audit Regulations 2015, Part 2 regulation 6(1) (b) and the Accounts and Audit (Coronavirus) (Amendment) Regulations 2020 which requires all relevant authorities to prepare an annual governance statement.